retro16/blastsdk/doc/debug_protocol.md

 Main -> sub flags :

  - REQ: The main cpu requests the sub cpu to enter monitor mode.
 This flag is checked by the sub cpu in its level 2 exception routine.

  - ACK: Acknowledge TRA flag

- - CDR: CD read request. commwords 14-15 contain count (1 byte) + sector (3 bytes).
+ - CDR: CD request. commwords 14-15 contain count (1 byte) + sector (3 bytes).
    The sub cpu will read the specified sectors from cd and put them at the beginning of word ram.
 The sub cpu will release word ram once data is ready.
    This mechanism is used by blsgen binary loader.

  - SYN: main-sub synchronization